AnthrOhio is an annual furry convention located in Columbus, Ohio at a hotel

-AnthrOhio's attendance is in the low 300s, with small but steady growth in the past couple of years.
-We try to offer an easier pace from the hustle and bustle of larger conventions, and a feeling of coming home to family instead of to a large group of strangers.
+AnthrOhio's attendance is approximately 700.
+We try to offer an easier pace from the hustle and bustle of larger conventions and a feeling of coming home to family instead of to a large group of strangers.
 You'll run into the same people during the course of the convention which makes meeting new ones very easy.
 We also have a fully stocked hospitality suite free of charge.
 If you're on a tight budget it can be a great place to supplement your meals.
 If you're interested in what else there is to do, stop by the programming schedule page.

 If you're interested in attending the convention you'll need to register.
-Once you've registered, you'll need to find a place to stay for the duration of AnthrOhio.
-We have a mailing list where you can ask about ride or room shares.
-You can find information on the hotel where AnthrOhio is being held at the hotel page.
-We recommend you register early to save yourself some money, but you can usually register online up until about 2 weeks before the convention.
-Once online registration is closed, you'll have to register at the convention itself.
+Once you've registered, you'll need to find a place to stay for the duration of the convention.
+We have a mailing list where you can ask about ride or room shares and you can find information on the hotel on the location page.
+We recommend you register early to save yourself some money, but you can register online up until about 2 weeks before the convention.
+Once online registration is closed, you'll have to register onsite during the convention.

 What can I do at AnthrOhio?